dhagrow/secs/README.rst

 If you are unfamiliar with LUKS_ encryption, it is most commonly used to encrypt entire disk partitions on Linux.
-However, it is also capable of encrypting files that can be mounted as a loop device, allowing you to create portable encrypted containers to keep different types of sensitive data isolated.
+However, it is also capable of encrypting files which can be mounted as a loop device, allowing you to create portable encrypted containers to keep different types of sensitive data isolated.

 This script is a wrapper to simplify the steps required to create and use these